-The following non-exhaustive list of annual notices for retirement plans must be distributed within a reasonable time prior to the start of the plan year.
-For calendar year plans, providing them by December 1 will meet this requirement.
-Safe Harbor 401(k) Notice – for 401(k) plans that are designed to comply with the safe harbor requirements of the Internal Revenue Code (the “Code”).
-Automatic Enrollment Notice – for any plan that includes automatic enrollment provisions.
-Qualified Automatic Contribution Arrangement Notice – for plans that are designed to comply with the Code’s qualified automatic contribution provisions.
-Eligible Automatic Contribution Arrangement Notice – for plans that are designed to comply with the Code’s eligible automatic contribution provisions.
-Qualified Default Investment Alternative (“QDIA”) Notice – for plans with participant-directed investments that include a QDIA in which a participant’s account will be invested if… Continue Reading
+The following non-exhaustive list describes year-end action items and the annual notices for retirement plans that generally must be distributed within a reasonable time prior to the start of the plan year.
+For calendar year plans, providing the notices outlined below by December 1 will meet this requirement in most cases.
+Safe Harbor 401(k) Notice: For 401(k) plans that are designed to comply with the safe harbor requirements of the Internal Revenue Code.
+Automatic Enrollment Notice: For any plan that includes automatic enrollment provisions.
+Qualified Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Internal Revenue Code’s qualified automatic contribution provisions.
+Eligible Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Internal Revenue Code’s eligible automatic contribution provisions.
+Qualified Default Investment Alternative (“QDIA”) Notice: For plans with participant-directed investments that include a QDIA in which a participant’s account will be invested if… Continue Reading